Hearing on President-Elect Trump's Proposed Tariffs

 I yield back.

-Thank you, Mr. Esses.
+Thank you, Ms. Tres.

-I'll go to my second round of questions.
+I'll go my second round of questions.

 I first want to make the point that on the deficit reduction that the tariffs generate, that's only deficit reduction if we don't use it to pay for tax cuts, which is, I think, is the intention right now.

-Much to our consternation, continue to go up greatly in the next four years.
+So we would anticipate the deficit, much to our consternation, continue to go up greatly in the next four years.

 Sure thing.

-So, our trade partners, they can manipulate their currency.
+So our trade partners, they can manipulate their currency.

 They did that in the teens.

-But I think fundamentally, the reason why the dollar would depreciate from this is because...
+But I think fundamentally, the reason why the dollar would appreciate from this is because we are taxing imports, right?

-And that just causes the dollar...
+And that just causes the dollar.

-There's no distortion to fix here.
+Like there's no distortion to fix here.

-That's just what we expect to happen.
+Like that's just what we expect to happen.

-And I think fundamentally, I think the reason why we have a trade deficit, a big part of the reason why we have a trade deficit is because we have a fiscal deficit because we don't save enough.
+And I think fundamentally, like I think the reason why we have a trade deficit, a big part of the reason why we have a trade deficit is because we have a fiscal deficit because we don't save enough.

 If we want to address the dollar, the simplest way to do that is to reduce the deficit.

-$5 trillion of tax increases on the wealthy and corporations that President Biden put out, put that toward deficit reduction, not just put the Trump tax cuts on the credit card, causing the dollar to appreciate, but bring down the deficit.
+I think a really good way to reduce the deficit is to take the $5 trillion of tax increases on the wealthy incorporations that President Biden put out, put that toward deficit reduction, not just put the Trump tax cuts on the credit card, causing the dollar to appreciate, but bring down the deficit.

-It's about 7 % of GDP right now.
+It's about 7% of GDP right now.

 Thank you very much.

-Mr. Gressler, in your stated remarks and even more length than you've written, you talk about the constitutional challenges.
+Mr. Gresser, in your stated remarks and even in more length than you've written, you talk about the constitutional challenges that Article 1, Section 8 of the U.S. Constitution gives Congress the ability to set tariffs, trade policy.

-201, 302, the IEEP that my friend, Ms. DelBeney, has a very good bill on right now, that basically give this power back to the president.
+Over the years, Congress has passed at least six bills that I know of, 201, 302, the IEEP that my friend Ms. Delbenny has a very good bill on right now, that basically give this power back to the President.

-And why is that especially a bad thing in light of our inability to pass a continuing resolution this afternoon?
+Why is that a bad thing, and why is that especially a bad thing in light of our unability to pass a continuing resolution this afternoon?

 Well, I think the most direct answer is respect for the Constitution and its text and what powers it gives to the Congress and what powers it gives to the President.